-And luckily, for the past eight years, I have been doing exactly that!
-First at Marin Theatre Company and then at American Conservatory Theater.
+And luckily, for the past ten years, I have been doing exactly that!
+First at Marin Theatre Company and then at American Conservatory Theater and now at Dramarama Theater Tours.
 Starting with a small group of tourees to the Oregon Shakespeare Festival, I added different venues each year.
-Tours include the Shaw and Stratford Theater Festivals in Canada, the Dublin Theater Festival, New York City and last year I had 36 tourees be my New Year’s date in London.
+Tours included the Shaw and Stratford Theater Festivals in Canada, the Dublin Theater Festival, New York City and one year I had 36 tourees be my New Year’s date in London.
 After each tour I always think, how can I top that one?
-And some how, each year, each tour, becomes a very special theater/travel/group experience.
+And somehow, each year, each tour, becomes a very special theater/travel/group experience.

-2) And the big one: the patrons on my tours are theater aficionados.
+2) And the big one: the patrons on Dramarama tours are theater aficionados.
 They love theater.
-They attend theater, they enjoy talking about theater and sharing their opinions about theater.
-Somehow, every. single. time. the group becomes a family of wine drinking, loud laughing, discussion hungry theater critics.
+They attend theater.
+They enjoy talking about theater and sharing their opinions about theater.
+Somehow, every. single. time. the group becomes a family of wine drinking, joyful laughing, discussion hungry theater critics.

-I invite you to join a Dramarama Theater Tour.
-I am planning tours to the tried and true (New York and Dublin) and once again will add Chicago (last year’s sleeper).
-For the first time a cultural tour of Santa Fe, New Mexico will be on the roster this summer.
-Yes, opera!
-But theater and music and hot tamales, too!
+I invite you to join a Dramarama Theater Tour this coming year.
+I am planning a New York tour of “on and off” Broadway shows in April 2023, possibly a Canada festival tour and my tried and true forever in love with Ireland – the Dublin Theatre Festival in the fall of 2023.
 All tours are singles-friendly (with a low single supplement and optional group meals).
 Although this website has information about the tours, there are always changes and additions that make the tour you go on super special!